 What Makes Sandy Ground So Difficult?

-In anchoring your tent to the ground, you require the ground itself to be solid to use it as an actual anchor that holds your stake firmly without giving.
+In anchoring your tent to the ground, you require the ground to be solid to use it as an anchor that holds your stake firmly without giving.

-Unfortunately, sand is made up of tiny granules that make it very loose and not solid, and when you push your stake in, they tend to give and pull out with very little stress applied.
+Unfortunately, sand is made up of tiny granules that make it very loose and not solid, and when you push your stake in, it tends to give and pull out with very little stress applied.

 This is why specialty tent stakes for sand are created with loose sand and soft soils in mind.
 Only these aren’t traditional thru-hiking style stakes; they are horrors that work well in car camping or short overnight hikes.

-They tend to be larger, with screw threads built into the stake helping it to hold, making them much more significant in size and heavy compared to ultralight standard tent stakes.
+They tend to be larger, with screw threads built into the stake helping it to hold, making them much more significant and heavy than ultralight standard tent stakes.

 You can do some work along the trail while looking to make camp, focusing on finding what looks to be your optimal site with plenty of help in anchoring available, like exposed roots, rocks, and available wood.